Mindinventory/circular_rotation/README.md

 - `false` = show animation only for one time.

 ##### allCircleAnimationDuration:
-- Set the animation duration in seconds for all circles.
+- Set the animation duration in milliseconds for all circles.
 - This parameter affects when **[startAnimation]** is true.
 - It contains **int** value.

 ##### firstCircleAnimationDuration:
-- Set the animation duration in seconds for the first circle.
+- Set the animation duration in milliseconds for the first circle.
 - This parameter affects when **[startAnimation]** is true.
 - It contains **int** value.

 ##### secondCircleAnimationDuration:
-- Set the animation duration in seconds for the second circle.
+- Set the animation duration in milliseconds for the second circle.
 - This parameter affects when **[startAnimation]** is true.
 - It contains **int** value.

 ##### thirdCircleAnimationDuration:
-- Set the animation duration in seconds for the third circle.
+- Set the animation duration in milliseconds for the third circle.
 - This parameter affects when **[startAnimation]** is true.
 - It contains **int** value.